dapr/community/steering-and-technical-committee-charter.md

 This document describes the bootstrapping process for the Dapr governance committee.
 The Dapr project has a single governance body called the Steering and Technical Committee (STC).
 The STC is responsible for the health of the Dapr community and for overall technical oversight.

 ## Goals and responsibilities
 The initial role of the STC is to instantiate the formal process for Dapr governance and technical oversight.
 Responsibilities include maintaining the governance framework, code of conduct, communication platforms, and infrastructure resources.
 From a technical perspective responsibilities include technical oversight, release processes, integration of technologies into the Dapr project and resolution of technical decisions.
-Most day-to-day work is delegated by the STC to the maintainers of the Dapr repositories.
+Most day-to-day work is delegated by the STC to the maintainers of the Dapr repositories and any special interest groups (SIGs) that are formed.

 The governance of Dapr is an open, living document, and continues to evolve as the community and project change.
 In addition to defining the initial governance process, the bootstrap committee strongly believes that it is important to provide a means for iterating the processes defined by the governance committee.
 The role of the governance committee is to be a live, responsive body that can refactor and reform as necessary to adapt to a changing project and community.